martishin/math-v2/README.md

-# mathematics
+# mathematics-v2
-Remembering math using Python and Rust
+Working on v2 version of math using Python and Rust